Crazy Horse Memorial: Construction since 2014

 With Monique Ziolkowski as CEO, work focused on finishing the outstretched left arm of Crazy Horse, in addition to expanding the on-site Indian University of North America, a joint-venture with Black Hills State University that has offered summer programs for university students of Native American descent since 2011.
 Monique Ziolkowski stepped down as CEO in 2021 to focus on artwork and other aspects of the memorial site, with the foundation eventually naming Whitney A. Rencountre II, who had held various education-based positions including associate director of the Indian University, as its new CEO in August 2022.

 The memorial celebrated its 75th anniversary in 2023.
 Crazy Horse's left hand was finished by 2024, with finishing work commencing in summer 2024 on the backside of his arm to make way for a new tower crane designed to reach all parts of the carving.
-The crane, with an estimated cost of $5.2 million, was made possible by several anonymous donations and was procured in 2023, with all parts weighing 25000 lbs combined, and was shipped to the mountain on 17 truck beds.
+The Liebherr crane, with an estimated cost of $5.2 million, was made possible by several anonymous donations and was procured in 2023 through Morrow Equipment, with all parts weighing 25000 lbs combined, and was shipped to the mountain on 17 truck beds.
+The crane was assembled by the summer of 2025 and has been used by the crew to remove granite cutout blocks and move equipment in dramatically reduced time.
+This in turn has allowed for more focus on carving, which has moved on to the horse's mane and Crazy Horse's right shoulder.
+In 2026, a second crane from Liebherr and Morrow was planned to further speed up construction.

 Geology of the monument site

 The Crazy Horse Monument is carved into the Harney Peak leucogranite on Thunder Mountain, a plutonic igneous rock emplaced during the Proterozoic and the same granite that Mount Rushmore is carved into.
-The granite is famous for its pegmatities.
+The granite is famous for its pegmatites.
 The main intrusion forms a composite mostly undeformed dome and contains numerous dikes and sills.
 The granite's emplacement was associated with contact metamorphism and metasomatism in the country rock surrounding the monument composed mostly of sillimanite- and staurolite-grade graywackes, shales, quartzites, and amphibolites.
 Isotopic data indicate the magma source-rocks for the leuogranite were shallow midcrustal Proterozoic and Archean metapelites during the Trans-Hudson orogeny and dated to 1.715 ± 0.003Ga from U-Pb and Th-Pb monazite dating.

 The leucogranite itself is peraluminous S-type granite mainly containing plagioclase (albite to oligoclase composition), perthic microcline, quartz (myrmekitic), and muscovite.
 Accessory minerals including tourmaline, biotite, beryl, garnet, and apatite.
 The average whole-rock geochemistry is as follows: